Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Introduction

-The group action linearity problem asks, generally speaking, whether any action of a given algebraic group on an affine space is linear in some suitable coordinate system (or, in other words, whether for any such action there exists an automorphism of the affine space such that it conjugates the action to a representation).
-This subject owes its existence largely to the classical work of A. Bia\l{}ynicki-Birula \cite{BB1}, who considered regular (i.e. by polynomial mappings) actions of the $n$-dimensional torus on the affine space $\mathbb{A}^n$ (over algebraically closed ground field) and proved that any faithful action is conjugate to a representation (or, as we sometimes say, linearizable).
-The result of Bia\l{}ynicki-Birula had motivated the study of various analogous instances, such as those that deal with actions of tori of dimension smaller than that of the affine space, or, alternatively, linearity conjectures that arise when the torus is replaced by a different sort of algebraic group.
-In particular, Bia\l{}ynicki-Birula himself \cite{BB2} had proved that any effective action of $(n-1)$-dimensional torus on $\mathbb{A}^n$ is linearizable, and for a while it was believed \cite{KR} that the same was true for arbitrary torus and affine space dimensions.
-Eventually, however, the negation of this generalized linearity conjecture was established, with counter-examples due to Asanuma \cite{Asanuma}.
+The \textbf{group action linearity problem} asks, generally speaking, whether any action of a given algebraic group on an affine space is \textbf{linearizable}, i.e., linear in a suitable coordinate system (or, in other words, whether for any such action there exists an automorphism of the affine space that conjugates the action to a representation).
+This subject owes its existence largely to the classical work of A. Bia\l{}ynicki-Birula \cite{BB1}, who considered \emph{regular} actions of the $n$-dimensional torus on the affine space $\mathbb{A}^n$ (over an algebraically closed ground field) and proved that any effective action is linearizable.
+Bia\l{}ynicki-Birula's results motivated the study of various analogous instances, such as those that are dealing with the actions of a tori of dimension smaller than that of the affine space, or, alternately, linearity conjectures that arise when the torus is replaced by a different algebraic group.
+In particular, Bia\l{}ynicki-Birula himself \cite{BB2} proved that any effective action of an $(n-1)$-dimensional torus on $\mathbb{A}^n$ is linearizable, and for a while it was believed \cite{KR} that the same was also true for a torus and an affine space of an arbitrary dimension over any field.
+However, this general linearity conjecture was subsequently disproved by Asanuma \cite{Asanuma}.

-Evidently, to define a group action on the affine space is (modulo duality) the same as to define an action on the affine coordinate algebra, which is just $\mathbb{K}[x_1,\ldots,x_n]$.
-Various instances of the group action linearity problem therefore admit algebraic formulations.
+Defining a regular group action on an affine space is essentially (i.e. modulo duality) the same as defining an action on its affine coordinate algebra, which is given by $\mathbb{K}[x_1,\ldots,x_n]$.
+Various instances of the group action linearity problem therefore admit a purely algebraic reformulation.

+With that observation in mind, it becomes natural to attempt to generalize the group action linearity problem to the category of associative algebras over a field.
+This involves replacing the geometric notions with their algebraic counterparts, and then further replacing them with the associative algebra analogues, in accordance with the commonly accepted wisdom of noncommutative geometry.